Performance - BA/BA (Hons)

 - Optional module

-Year Three and Four module options
+Year Three and Four module options may include:

 - Site-Specific Performance

 - Devised Physical Theatre

 NB The modules listed here are correct at time of posting (Feb 2023) but may differ slightly to those offered in 2024.
 Please check back here for any updates.